BayAreaMetro/travel-model-two/docs/input.md

 ## Roadway Network

-The *all streets highway network* was developed from the [TomTom](http://www.tomtom.com/en_gb/licensing/) (previously TeleAtlas) North America routable network database.
+The all streets highway network, walk network, and bicycle network were developed from [OpenStreetMap](http://www.openstreetmap.org/).
 The *projection* is [**NAD 1983 StatePlane California VI FIPS 0406 Feet**](https://epsg.io/102646).

-The *bike network* was built from the highway network and the [MTC Bike Mapper](http://gis.mtc.ca.gov/btp/) network.
-The Bike Mapper network is a framework in which local cities update a master database of bicycle infrastructure and bicycle lane attributes, from which MTC has built and now maintains a trip planner application.

-The *walk network* was built from the highway network and the open source [Open Street Map](http://www.openstreetmap.org/) (OSM) network.

 ### County Node Numbering System

 The highway network uses a numbering system whereby each county has a reserved block of nodes.
 Within each county’s block, nodes 1 through 9,999 are reserved for TAZs, 10,001 through 89,999 are for MAZs, and 90,001 through 99,999 for transit access points or TAPs.
 The blocks are assigned to the nine counties per MTC’s numbering scheme, as shown in the table below.

-TeleAtlas network nodes are numbered by county as well and range from 1,000,000 to 10,000,000 as shown below.
-HOV lane nodes are those nodes corresponding to general purpose lane nodes.
+Roadway, walk, bicycle, and transit network nodes are numbered by county as well and range from 1,000,000 to 10,000,000 as shown below.

 Code  | County | TAZs | MAZs |  TAPs | Network Node | HOV Lane Node
 ---|-------|-----|----|------|-------------|-------------